 This handsomely faced and paid man started off his journey as a chef in one of Savoy Hotel’s Five Star Restaurants in Melbourne, after which he went off to Europe at the age of 21 for a not-so-successful venture.

 Upon his return, he started volunteering to work in various restaurants, got invited as a celebrity chef, and in 2008 he finally released a cooking product line of his own called Kitchen Solutions.
-He supports locally grown produce from reliable stores like Harris Farm and has released 4 cookbooks as of today, which contribute to his multi-million empire.
+He supports locally grown produce from reliable stores like Harris Farm and has released 4 cookbooks as of today, which contributes to his multi-million empire.

 Ben O’Donoghue ($12 Million)